Smooth Logic Constraints in Nonlinear Optimization and Optimal Control Problems: Abstract

 \section{Abstract}

 In some optimal control problems, complex relationships between states and inputs cannot be easily represented using continuous constraints, necessitating the use of discrete logic instead.
 This paper presents a method for incorporating such logic constraints directly within continuous optimization frameworks, eliminating the need for binary variables or specialized solvers.
-Our approach reformulates arbitrary logic constraints under minimal assumptions as max-min constraints, which are then smoothed by introducing auxiliary variables into the optimization problem.
-When these reformulated constraints are satisfied, they guarantee that the original logical conditions hold, ensuring correctness in the optimization process.
+Our approach reformulates arbitrary logic constraints under minimal assumptions as max-min constraints, which are then converted into equivalent smooth constraints by introducing auxiliary variables into the optimization problem.
 We demonstrate the effectiveness of this method on two planar quadrotor control tasks with complex logic constraints.
 Compared to existing techniques for encoding logic in continuous optimization, our approach achieves faster computational performance and improved convergence to feasible solutions.